 In 2018, the global electric car fleet surpassed 5.1 million, representing an increase of two million cars when compared to the previous year.
-This shows that as the impact of climate change and global warming become more pronounced, automobile companies have started manufacturing sustainable cars.
-These are no ordinary cars but luxury cars with power wheels that you undoubtedly would love to personalise with private number plates.
-They give customers nothing but the best riding experiences.
+This shows that as the impact of climate change and global warming become more pronounced, automobile companies have started manufacturing sustainable luxury cars.

 Undoubtedly, the future of the auto industry hinges on electric cars.
 And so, companies like Tesla, have already achieved significant progress in making sustainable cars such as the Model S. If you strongly believe in making the world a safer place for future generations, you may want to invest in electric and hybrid cars.
 Here are the top ten of such sustainable luxury cars for 2020.